retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ## Background

-We need to create load test for our NGSA application, in order to do that we will need to run our end-to-end test tool Loderunner.

-Create a Kubernetes manifest file (yaml) to define and create the appropriate resource(s) with the following data, which will  generate approximately 1 req/sec.
+To create a load test for our NGSA application, we need to run our end-to-end test tool, Loderunner, which generates https requests and sends them to our NGSA application.
+The Loderunner application needs to be deployed on our AKS cluster.
+Create a Kubernetes manifest file (yaml) to define and create the appropriate resource(s) needed to deploy loderunner.
+Using the following inputs, Loderunner will generate approximately 1 request per second when deployed.More about Loderunner inputs can be found [here](#loderunner-parameters)

     container:
         ghcr.io/retaildevcrews/ngsa-lr:beta